Gregory-Cooper/TL_MOF/README.md

 Instructions for generating general figures
 ------------
-The general way to run a run of the data / code below
+The general way to run analysis of the dataset without processing

    1. Simply Run the cluster analysis.ipynb file in the directory